Homepage > Journal > Jakob Nielsen's heuristics — part 1

 How you like that:

-Heuristic analysis is a method of assessing interfaces that aims to identify problems in their usability.
-Jakob Nielsen has developed 10 usability heuristics that describe the elements and principles of interface design that often generate errors.
+Heuristic analysis is a method of assessing user interfaces that aims to identify usability problems.
+Jakob Nielsen has developed ten usability heuristics that describe the elements and principles of user interface design that often generate errors.

 In this article, I'll describe the first five heuristics.

-1. Heuristics: Nielsen says that the system should always inform users about what is happening through appropriate feedback within a reasonable time.
+1. Heuristic: Nielsen says that the system should always keep users informed about what is happening through appropriate feedback within a reasonable time.

 Source